 Continue reading

 Cindy Crawford stands radiating glamour a couple of metres in front of me.
-Fellow supermodel Eva Herzigova struts assuredly by amidst a posse of people pointing cameras.
+Fellow supermodel Eva Herzigova struts assuredly by.
+A posse of people point cameras.
 Meanwhile, smiling and looking relaxed, Milla Jovovich jokes with a woman who wants to join her for a selfie.
-Like me, they are in Rotterdam for the opening of the exhibition Peter Lindbergh: A Different Vision of Fashion Photography.
+They are in Rotterdam for the opening of the exhibition Peter Lindbergh: A Different Vision of Fashion Photography.

 Continue reading